 A random experiment is an experiment whose outcome is not known in advance, but belongs to a non-empty, non-singleton set called the sample space (usually denoted by S).
-The outcomes of the experiment are called the elementary events of S.

 (i) Suppose that the experiment consists of tossing a coin.
 Then, $S = \{H, T\}$.